-This program will be available for sale to the general public starting on February 7, 2023.Want to purchase your tickets before then?
-Become a donor today, or if you are already a donor, log in to purchase your tickets.
-Three Masterpieces of Etruscan Art Afternoon Lecture/Seminar Tuesday, April 18, 2023 - 12:00 p.m. to 1:15 p.m.
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer Three Masterpieces of Etruscan Art Afternoon Lecture/Seminar Tuesday, April 18, 2023 - 12:00 p.m. to 1:15 p.m.
 ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1H0763 Location: This online program is presented on Zoom.
-Select your Tickets $20 Member $25 Non-Member Resize text Etruscan fresco (detail) of a musician from the Tomb of the Triclinium in the Necropolis of Monterozzi The Etruscans hold a reputation for being mysterious, but the truth is we know a lot about these creative ancient Italians and their remarkable contributions to the history of art.
+Select your Tickets Resize text Etruscan fresco (detail) of a musician from the Tomb of the Triclinium in the Necropolis of Monterozzi The Etruscans hold a reputation for being mysterious, but the truth is we know a lot about these creative ancient Italians and their remarkable contributions to the history of art.
 Contemporaries of the ancient Greeks and Romans, the Etruscans maintained a distinctive language and visual culture.
 Art historian and author Laura Morelli shines a light on three masterworks of Etruscan painting, sculpture, and metalwork excavated from tombs in central Italy.
 She examines how the Etruscans adorned the places where they planned to spend eternity, and the incredible luxury objects they took with them.
 Morelli takes a deep dive into the heart of ancient Italy to explore what makes Etruscan culture unique in the Mediterranean world; how to appreciate the hallmarks of Etruscan visual art; and why Etruscan archeology is one of the most vibrant fields of study today.
 World Art History Certificate elective: Earn 1/2 credit* General Information View Common FAQs and Policies about our Online Programs on Zoom. *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.